callegarimattia/GPU101-Projects/README.md

 ```
 The matrix stored in the .mtx file MUST have non-zero values on the main diagonal.
 (The matrix used for the testing can be downloaded [here](https://www.dropbox.com/s/jzn573j0z9ffl7h/kmer_V4a.mtx?dl=0))

 The threads_per_block value has to be an integer (between 32 and 1024) and it's used for testing performance.
-Using either 128 or 256 threads per block was found to achieve the best performance on my system (Nvidia GTX 1660 SUPER).
+Using 128 threads per block was found to achieve the best performance on my system (Nvidia GTX 1660 SUPER).